FoodStandardsAgency/Governance/README.md

 - All employees (including temporary and agency workers), independent consultants, contractors, members of FSA Advisory Committees, and the FSA Board
-- Third party organisations who require access to the FSA’s information systems and facilities should also be aware of the contents of this policy
+- Third party organisations who require access to the FSA’s information systems and facilities

 ### Purpose
 The objective of this policy is to minimise accidental or unauthorised access to the [FSA GitHub](https://github.com/foodstandardsagency) account and projects.

-This repository contains guidance for accessing and using the organisational GitHub account when working on an FSA project.
+These are the rules for accessing or using the organisational GitHub account when working on an FSA project.

-It provides direction and support for the implementation of information governance and is designed to help FSA employees carry out the business of the FSA securely.
+They provide direction and support for the implementation of information governance and are designed to help FSA employees carry out the business of the FSA securely.

 ## User access management and onboarding

 User access management covers all stages of user access, from initial registration, through changes in role, to deregistration and revocation of access.

-The security of systems, networks, applications and databases is heavily dependent on the level of protection of user IDs, passwords, and other credentials that provide access to it.
+The security of our systems is dependent on protecting user IDs, passwords, and other credentials that provide access to them.

 Identification and authentication of users and systems enables the tracking of activities to be traced to the person responsible.

-All employees shall have a unique identifier (user ID) for their personal and sole use.

 Users must have read, understood and agreed to the:

 - FSA Information Security Policy
 - The Acceptable Use Policy

-If you are FSA staff you are responsible for ensuring the contractors you are onboarding have read, understood, and agreed to these policies.
+FSA staff are responsible for ensuring the contractors you are onboarding have read, understood, and agreed to these policies.

 ### User registration